lanl/singularity-eos/doc/sphinx/src/using-closures.rst

 One choice is to treat volume fractions and material energies as independent quantities.
 However, the material energies provide :math:`N - 1` additional unknowns.
-This requires that euqality of material temperatures satisfy the additional degrees of freedom.
+This requires that equality of material temperatures satisfy the additional degrees of freedom.
 As a result, we add :math:`N - 1` residual equations of the form